Turban: Afghanistan

 Turbans are part of the national dress in Afghanistan.
 In the Uruzgan Province, male government employees are required to wear the Imama.
 They are used more widely than elsewhere in the Muslim world, and are worn in a wide range of styles and colours.
 In the country's south-east, turbans are wrapped loosely and largely, whereas in Kabul the garment tends to be smaller and tighter.
 In traditional Afghan society, a related piece of extra cloth called a patu serves practical purposes, such as for wrapping oneself against the cold, to sit on, to tie up an animal or to carry water in the cap.
 Different ethnic groups in Afghanistan wear different lungees with different patterns, way of styling it, fabric, stripes, lengths and colouration.
 Males of all ethnic backgrounds generally avoid wearing bright-coloured turbans that draw attention to oneself and prefer wearing simple colors that are white, off white, gray, dark blue and black.

+China

+In China and its frontiers, turbans were worn, primarily by ethnic minorities with Turkic or Islamic cultural influence.